changhongjian/chj-kaldi/README.md

+This code is about speech recognition using kaldi.
+(LSTM, CTC and my tries to accelerate it)

-This is just my summary, so it not clear for most people.
+** This is just my summary, so it not clear for most people. ** You may no need to see them and I don't study it now.
-这是我个人的总结，可能对大多数人会不清楚。
-仅保存原kaldi中没有的。